Lord of the Flies

 Golding won the Nobel Prize award for his literature in 1983, after his first novel, Lord of the Flies, was published, in 1954.
 The book that was originally rejected 21 times, ended up inspiring two films, and was translated into 26 different languages.
 Lord of the Flies not only sold millions of copies, but it also became a standard in both high school, and college, English classes.
 Lord of the Flies was said to have become a world classic in English literature (Lambert, 1993).

-Golding also stated that the profits he had earned from the novel was “Monopoly money” (Boyd, 2010) as he did not feel like he actually earned the money.
+Golding also stated that the profits he had earned from the novel was “Monopoly money” (Boyd, 2010) as he didn’t feel like he actually earned the money.
 Sales of the Lord of the Flies had reached over seven million dollars in the United States, by 1980 (Boyd, 2010).

-It is stated that Golding is a perfect example that you do not need to be young to make a name for yourself.
-After Lord of the Flies was published, Golding became extraordinarily successful, and popular.
+It’s stated that Golding is a perfect example that you don’t need to be young in order to make a name for yourself.
+After Lord of the Flies was published, Golding became very successful, and popular.
 That success never dwindled.
 Several more books were immediately published following the success of Lord of the Flies.
 Even though none of these books ever matched the sales of Lord of the Flies (Boyd, 2010), Golding was still set for life as the sales of Lord of the Flies were “rock-solid” (Boyd, 2010) and never seemed to end (Boyd, 2010).

 A special edition of Lord of the Flies was printed in 1962.
 This novel placed both Golding, and Lord of the Flies, deep into the history of world literature (William Golding Inc., 2012).
 The book covers the influences on Golding’s imaginative style of writing, as well as his friends, and other books, and poems, he has read (William Golding Inc., 2012).